 Quilt panels can be both the best and the most challenging part of quilting.
-Although these pre-printed fabric parts feature designs that can be added to a quilt top with minimal piecing, they still require careful planning to work effectively.
-It doesn't matter whether you're employing them in scrappy block quilts, foundation paper-piecing units, or pre-cut layouts like charm packs and layer cakes; the knowledge of the panels' intricacies is vital for a neat and professional finish.
+Although these pre-printed fabrics feature designs that can be added to a quilt top with minimal piecing, they still require careful planning to work effectively.
+It doesn't matter whether you're employing them in scrappy block quilts, foundation paper-piecing units, or pre-cut layouts like charm packs and layer cakes.

 What Is a Quilt Panel?